UC 1819 Innovation Hub workshop spreads AI awareness

 Leveraging the University of Cincinnati’s partnership with Microsoft, Richardson initiated collaboration with the tech giant.
 Community members and students from Cincinnati Public Schools (CPS) participating in a September data hackathon could join the workshop.

-With Cincinnati ranking as one of the hubs of the emerging Silicon Heartland, Microsoft found UC’s 1819 Innovation Hub particularly appealing.
+With Cincinnati’s role as the Center for the Silicon Heartland, Microsoft found UC’s 1819 Innovation Hub particularly appealing.
 That’s why the company agreed to set up a training session with Disrupt Now in 1819’s Esports Innovation Lab to equip the region’s talent with AI tools and expertise.

 AI is set to transform nearly every aspect of our lives, and we aim to establish Cincinnati as a front-runner in this pivotal field.